 In this step, you should review your database first to select which will be moved to the new site.
 Old and unnecessary data should be discarded before the transfer so that the process can be faster and lower data loss risk.

 To “migrate” the Magento extensions and custom features to the new site, you should go through the following steps:

 Firstly, it’s necessary to scrutinize your current site which modules are actually pivotal for your store and which are not.
 Then, let’s send the list of the extensions/ custom functions you want to keep to your developers to discuss its solutions.

 For the extensions that can be integrated with the PWA storefront just by developing APIs, you will need to buy similar ones for Magento 2.

-The payment gateways and shipping carriers integration can require either extensions and API development or just APIs.
+The payment gateway and shipping carrier integration can require either extensions and API development or just APIs.
 You should tell your developers which third-party system you want to have on the site, and they will suggest the best solutions.

 A merged process is definitely a more effective solution instead of doing the migration and PWA integration separately.
-It prevents the business owner from wasting development time, buying unnecessary stuff.
+It prevents the business owner from wasting development time and buying unnecessary stuff.

 The only problem with this approach is that you might find it hard to find a suitable web development company to take on your project.
 There might be a lot of Magento companies that provide Magento migration services, but just a few of them specialize in PWA development.

 In other words, your ideal partner must be excellent in both Magento migration and Magento PWA integration.